LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

-Some output formats such as SVG support tooltips and URL links, which can be used for showing e.g. entity types, relation types, file paths, and for navigating to files and directories of files (libraries).
-See the relevant diagram options below in order to take advantage of these features.
+Some output formats such as SVG support tooltips and URL links, which can be used for showing e.g. entity types, relation types, file paths, and for navigating to files and directories of files (libraries) or to API documentation.
+See the relevant diagram options below in order to take advantage of these features (see the discussion below on "linking diagrams").

 Sample helper scripts are provided for converting `.dot` files to `.svg`
 files: